Kasper Hlebowicz (PhD). Social behaviour in domesticated sheep.

-Co-supervised by Gordon Howarth, University of Adelaide
+Co-supervised by Jerome Buhl, University of Adelaide.

 Ko-Huan Lee (PhD).
 Costs of parasitism, and dynamic disease networks in lizards.

-Co-supervised with Martin Whiting, Macquarie University
+Co-supervisor.
+Supervised with Martin Whiting, Macquarie University

 Seer Ikurior (PhD, Massey University, New Zealand).
 The effect of nematode infection on sheep movement, and developing sustainable tools for nematode control.

-Co-supervised with Bill Pomroy and colleagues at Massey University
+Collaborator.
+Supervised by Bill Pomroy and colleagues at Massey University

 Molly Gilmour (MSc).
 The role of personality on spatial behaviour in merino sheep (Ovis aries).